edgexfoundry/edgex-docs/docs_src/microservices/core/metadata/Purpose.md

 # Core Metadata - Purpose

-The core metadata micro service has manages the knowledge about [devices](../../../general/Definitions.md#device) and sensors.
-This information is used by other services (Device, Command, etc) to communicate with them.
+The core metadata micro service manages the knowledge about [devices](../../../general/Definitions.md#device) and sensors.
+This information is used by other services (Device, Command, etc) to communicate with the devices.

 Specifically, metadata has the following abilities: